Actor Ryan Gosling urges credible election results in Congo

 Congo’s electoral commission on Sunday delayed indefinitely the announcement of the results of the Dec.
 30 vote.
 However, the influential Catholic Church said it can see a clear winner from the 40,000 observers it posted across the country and it urged the electoral commission to publish the true results in “respect of truth and justice.”

-The U.S. government also urged the electoral commission to present accurate results that correspond to results announced at each of DRC’s 75,000 polling stations.
+The U.S. government also urged the electoral commission to present accurate results that correspond to results announced at each of Congo’s 75,000 polling stations.
 President Donald Trump said military personnel had deployed to Central Africa to protect U.S. assets from possible “violent demonstrations.”

 Congo’s government forbids speculation about the winner before the official results are announced and it has imposed an internet blackout over the country to prevent conjecture on social media.